ojigs/jollify/README.md

 ## Usage
 ### User Authentication
 - Register a new account on the app
-- Login with you credentials
+- Login with your credentials
 ### Explore Songs
 - Browse the Explore page to discover a variety of songs.
 - Play songs directly from the Explore page.